10.2 What are the important real forces?

 Recall that the gravitational force on a mass m is simply the weight of the mass, which is given by:

-where M = Earth’s mass (5.972x1024 kg), r = distance from Earth’s center (6.371x106 m + z, where z is the height above Earth's surface), and G = gravitational constant (6.67384 × 10-11 m3 kg-1 s-2).
-Ignoring the minor effects of topography and the horizontal variation of Earth's density, the real gravitational force points directly towards Earth’s center, right down the k vector.
+where M is Earth’s mass (5.9722 x 1024 kg), is the distance vector originating from the Earth’s center, and G is the gravitational constant (6.6741 × 10–11 m3 kg–1 s-2).
+Ignoring the minor effects of topography and the horizontal variation of Earth's density, the real gravitational force points directly towards Earth’s center.
+The gravitational force per unit mass is simply .

 2. Pressure Gradient Force (PGF)

 The derivation of the pressure gradient force is similar to what we have already done in Lesson 2.2 to find hydrostatic equilibrium, except that we will look at only the pressure forces in this case, and will serve as a quick review.
 Consider the x-direction first: